Wednesday, 29 July 2009

 The picture above (TOP) is from around 1905 and shows the interior of Rhyl Railway Station, which had opened as a main station on the Chester to Holyhead line in 1848 and brought tremendous growth to the resort.
 The Vale of Clwyd railway was added ten years later to run from Rhyl to Denbigh (until 1955).

-In 1899 the station was enlarged and the platforms extended – a sign of success.
+In 1899, Rhyl Railway Station was enlarged and the platforms extended – a sign of success.
 Since mid or late 1980s only two platforms have been used – a sign of downturn.
-The next picture shows the station in February this year.
+The picture in the middle shows the station in February this year.
 The other is a photo that I took last week of Rhyl No.1 signal box which is near Morley Road and still in use.

 IN HONOUR

 In response to a request, here are the positions of the memorial statue for military personnel killed in conflicts over the years.
-Above (TOP) is a picture from 1910s showing the statue in its original position – on the prom and facing the sea – just west of Rhyl Pavilion.
+The picture at the top is from 1910s showing the statue in its original position – on the prom and facing the sea – just west of Rhyl Pavilion.

 The picture in the middle is a copy of a card postmarked 1932 showing the statue on the prom near the top of High Street – and still facing the sea.
 The picture at the bottom is a photo I took last week showing the statue’s present position in Garden of Remembrance.